-We offer complimentary training on Float to our financial advisor partners.
+We offer complimentary training webinars on Float to our financial advisor partners.
 Definitely take advantage of this to get any remaining questions answered.
+Sign up here!

 Now’s the time to test Float out on some of your clients.
-You can do this with or without your clients’ direct involvement.
 When you add your first client to Float, you get a 30 day free trial until you will be billed.
 This means you can test as many clients in those 30 days as you wish.

 4. Decide which clients to roll Float out to

-Right off the bat you want to add those for whom you are already doing cash flow forecasting – it’s going to save you hours and hours of time!
+Right off the bat you want to add those for whom you are already doing cash flow forecasting – it’ll save you hours!